aws-samples/sample-genai-powered-end-of-life-tracker/README.md

 - S3 bucket for storing Lambda layers and EOL data
 - Region: **us-east-1** (required for cross-region inference and latest model availability)

-### Enable Bedrock Models

-Navigate to the Bedrock console → Model access and request access to the models you want to use.
-The system supports both standard model identifiers and cross-region inference profiles:
-- Standard format: `anthropic.claude-3-7-sonnet-20250219-v1:0`
-- Cross-region format: `us.anthropic.claude-sonnet-4-20250514-v1:0`

 ## Deployment Instructions